prin-r/Solana-deployment-interaction/README.md

   Not yet, Solana are currently adding this functionality.
 Stay tuned By the way, you can already read any account's data without calling other programs.
   Contract A can check if account.owner == B

+  You don’t need a cross program call
+  Program A can read state from program B in an atomic transaction

+  Think of programs as simple functions over a key value store They take a set of key/values, and update a subset of the values
   ```

 - I might need hash functions such as sha2_256 and keccak.
 And also want to use encoding lib such as [Borsh](https://docs.rs/borsh/0.6.1/borsh/).
 Are these possible ?